 The whole point of injecting backdoors is so that hackers can sneak into your site undetected.
 They take extra care to hide the backdoor, making it really difficult to locate or even identify them.
 Only a powerful malware scanner can find hidden backdoors.

 Hacks are so common these days that a number of security plugins appear in the market to fix a hack or to prevent it.
 A WordPress security plugin performs 3 basic tasks – scanning, cleaning, and prevention.
 But not all plugins scan, clean, or protect the same way.
 Some do a better job than the others.
 In the next section, we’ll show you a powerful malware scanner and cleaner using which you can scan and clean backdoors.

 Using a Backdoor Scanner

 If you are searching for a really good backdoor scanner, look into how they are scanning.
 Some scanners only skim through the site looking for known malware or backdoors, and others go deep looking for new, complex, and hidden malware.
 A deep scanner like MalCare goes above and beyond looking for hidden malware.
 The scanner analyses the pattern of codes and checks its behavior to identify if a code is malicious or not.
 This ensures that they are not marking any good code as a backdoor, which is something many security plugins do.
 Let’s see how the website scanner performs –

-To scan a hacked WordPress site, create an account, and add your site to MalCare.
+To scan a hacked WordPress site, install the active the security plugin.
+Then add your site to MalCare dashboard.
 The tool will start its first scan, which may take a while.
 But once the process is complete, it’ll notify you if the scanner has detected malware.
 Backdoors are a form of malware.